codekcv/headless-commerce/README.md

 ##### Front-End
 - [ ] Re-do client from CRA to using NextJS.
 - [ ] (?)
 Move from Ant Design to Chakra UI or do my own UI components.
+- [ ] Item directory components

 ##### Back-End
+- [x] Replace NestJS from the stack with Apollo Server.
-- [ ] Setup PostgreSQL database (AWS RDS for live, Docker for local).
+- [x] Setup PostgreSQL database (AWS RDS for live, Docker for local).
 - [ ] Initial Model Definitions via Prisma - [Admin, User, Items].
-- [ ] GraphQL Schema based on the models.
+- [x] GraphQL Schema based on the models.
 - [ ] GraphQL API endpoints for type Admin.
 - [ ] Authorization.
 - [ ] Sessions.